Especially for hardcore gamers and professional typists, these factors broadly impact their typing behavior.

 Both are very popular layouts in Western countries, especially the ANSI layout is most preferred in the United States due to certain reasons.

-ANSI and ISO layouts have many similarities between them but there are some key points that differentiate both layouts.
+ANSI and ISO layouts have many similarities between them but some key points differentiate both layouts.

 Take a look at the brief overview of both ANSI vs ISO layouts:

 The ANSI stands for American National Standards Institute which determines the international standards for keyboards and describes the position and size of the keyboards keys.

 As the name suggests, the ANSI layout is widely used in the United States due to its more oriented design which is highly suitable to English standards.

 The Enter key and the Shift key is the most significant difference between ANSI vs ISO Layout, you can directly observe this difference by looking at both keyboards on the same desk.

 The ANSI is not only popular in America but with time it is being liked by many other users in some other countries as well due to its brilliant structure and well-key placements.